| CAMELot sample session

 Figure 20:

-Manual Per-Substate Minimum and Maximum Value Setting Menu
+Manual Per-Substate Minimum and Maximum Value Setting Menu Displays the current values of

 the following: